Our Kids have rights! Let's Protect them.

 This petition will be sent to Federal, State and Territory governments promoting and funding Safe Schools Coalition Australia (SSCA).

-We the undersigned object to governments promoting and funding the Safe Schools Coalition Australia (SSCA) program for schools.
+We the undersigned object to any government permitting, promoting and/or funding the Safe Schools Coalition Australia (SSCA) program for schools.

 We object strongly to: